MilenaJoanna/FinalProjectVistula/index.md

 Neural networks make up the backbone of the **deep learning** architecture.
 It is called "deep" because it consists of several (for example several dozens) hidden layers that learn from the vast amounts of data.

 At its core, LLM-s are **generative AI**.
-Generative AI are deep-learning models that can generate high-quality content, such as text, images, audio, videos etc. based on the data they were trained on.
+Generative AI are deep-learning models that can generate high-quality content, such as texts, images, audios, videos etc. based on the data they were trained on.

 ![large language models in context](./images/LLMsInContext.webp)